Demotive/govuk_transformation_dashboard/_posts/2000-01-16-business-tax-account.markdown

 status: "beta"
-status-strapline: "Preparing for private beta release in February 2014.
-This service is being built alongside [Exemplar 15: PAYE for employees](/transformation/paye) and [Exemplar 17: Your tax account](/transformation/business-tax-account)."
+status-strapline: "In private beta.
+This service is being built alongside [exemplar 15: PAYE for employees](/transformation/paye) and [exemplar 17: Your tax account](/transformation/business-tax-account)."

 status-discovery:
   - copy      : "Completed --- Feb 2013"